We have not long gotten over the Christmas and New Year period and we are about to embark on the fast train into Easter holiday and festive season.

 - Weight gain or weight loss– It is a well known fact that many athletes do not get a menstrual cycle because of lack of body fat.
 The same goes for people who are overweight too.
 Too much, or too little, body fat interferes with your fertility.
 All your hormones are made from fats and protein.

 - Emotional Issues– Bottled up emotions such as anger & frustration cause blockages in the system & then cause pain.
-Emotional issues also cause problems with hormones.
+Emotional issues, such as anxiety also cause problems with hormones and lead to further pain and inflammation.
 Emotions can be a major issue in any health condition, or can affect hormones.

 What a proper menstrual cycle should be like

 Lastly, please know that Period Pain IS NOT Normal and neither are some of the other irregularities women have.
-If you are suffering pain, or irregular cycles, or any other issue that doesn’t seem right to you, you need to get it checked out by a specialist.
+If you are suffering pain, or irregular cycles, or any other issue that doesn’t seem right to you, you need to get it checked out.

 -“Leaving No Stone Left Unturned”